saucecode/discord-alkaline-bot/README.md

 This is the reddit-browsing module, which lets you quickly browse subreddits (primarily images) with your friends from the chat room.
 As of 2018-03-04, the official Discord client does not support playing videos hosted on reddit.com (specifically v.redd.it) in the same way that it supports playing gfycat webm videos.
 To remedy this, the sxde.reddit module will download, rescale, and post a v.redd.it link's video into the chat whenever one is posted.

 Here is [a webm of this behavior](https://gfycat.com/QuaintDopeyGannet) in action.
 It was implemented on [2018-03-04 in this commit](https://github.com/saucecode/discord-alkaline-bot/commit/301a1f54404d0c2dca5a898a727d2059f6ac370d).
+The behavior is also triggered whenever someone posts a reddit video link *on it's own*.

+The downscaled videos should **NOT** be used or shared outside of a Discord chat.
+They are lower quality than their originals (literally 400x224).
+If you spread them around, then low quality versions of perfectly decent HD content could start diluting The Internet.

 ### Backup Module